namberino/arobal/words.md

 # Some important vocabulary (Order by priority)

+- if expression:
+  - KEYWORD IF expression KEYWORD THEN expression
+  - KEYWORD ELIF expression KEYWORD THEN expression
+  - KEYWORD ELSE expression
 - Atom:
+  - if expression
   - The numbers in the expression (int or float).
   - Add support for parentheses here too (parentheses wrap around expression).
   - Also add support for identifier (var name) here